gdar463/aoc-getter/README.md

 ## Automation Rules

 This script uses the following strategies to comply with the [Automation Guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation) found on the [r/adventofcode](https://www.reddit.com/r/adventofcode)'s wiki:
-* When multiple days are retrieved, line 48 in [src/interface.py](src/interface.py) will wait 4 minutes between requests
+* When multiple days are retrieved, line 49 in [src/interface.py](src/interface.py) will wait 4 minutes between requests
 * All of [src/cache.py](src/cache.py) file is dedicated for writing to and retrieve from the cache
-* The `User-Agent` header is specified on line 9 in [src/interface.py](src/interface.py) and use on line 16
+* The `User-Agent` header is specified on line 11 in [src/interface.py](src/interface.py) and used on line 19